The School of Agriculture, Food and Wine recognises outstanding achievement through a range of scholarships and prizes.

 The Playford Trust in partnership with the three South Australian universities offer a total of 12 scholarships of $5,000 each year to South Australians intending to study at honours level in several priority areas including agriculture and food production.

-One scholarship shall be awarded to the undergraduate placed highest in the order of merit among those candidates who have completed the third year course Plant Biotechnology III and who proceeds to an honours degree undertaking a research project related to agricultural biochemistry in the School of Agriculture, Food and Wine.
+The R.K.
+Morton Scholarship is awarded to the undergraduate student placed highest in the order of merit among those candidates who have completed the third year course Plant Biotechnology III and who proceeds to an honours degree undertaking a research project related to agricultural biochemistry in the School of Agriculture, Food and Wine.

 GRDC research scholarship